vmware-archive/bitfusion-license-manager-for-kubernetes/README.md

 [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) to
 the container's /etc/bitfusionio directory to be appropriately licensed to take advantage of the GPU.

+Note that the daemonset pods assume that the flexdirect licenses, as having already been created by separate "flexdirect init" runs, are expected to be in the "/bitsutionio/" directory of the persistent volume.
+That is mounted under /mnt in the container, which scans "/mnt/bitfusionio/" for all licenses (subdirectories).

+To create those directories, you would normally run something of the form:

+    flexdirect init -e Yes -l "..."

+on a virtual machine where no /etc/bitfusionio exists and then copy the resultant /etc/bitfusionio dorectory to the persistent volume, as in somthing
+like:

+    cp -a /etc/bitfusionio /mnt/bitfusionio/license-n

+assuming you have mounted the persistent storage in your license-creating VM at /mnt.
+Note, though, that each license must be in a separate directory, so change the value of ```n``` in ```license-n``` above.

 ## Try it out
 To try out bitfusion-license-manager-for-kubernetes, it must be built and